Liquid-Legal-Institute/Meta-Lex/README.md

 ## Contents

 * [Introduction to Legal Transformation - A Profession and Industry in Need of Change](#introduction-to-legal-transformation)
+- Book: Tomorrow’s Lawyers: An Introduction to Your Future, 2nd ed.
+[Prof. Richard Susskind](https://www.susskind.com), OBE FRSE RSA (Oxford, Strathclyde, Gresham), Oxford Univ.
+Press, 2016.
+Prof. Susskind is IT Advisor to Lord Chief Justice of England & Wales, President of the Society of Computers & Law and the leading, most cited commentator on future of legal profession.
+Very powerful, easy to read critique of traditional law firm, law school and bar association orthodoxy in US and UK.
+Applicable to other legal systems and cultures; widely translated.
+Iconoclastic, thought-provoking, yet hopeful.

 * [Legal Business Development](#legal-business-development)
 * [Humanization, Diversity and Well-being](#humanization-diversity-and-well-being)
 * [Legal Design and Innovation](#legal-design-and-innovation)